fabric8io/fabric8/docs/console.md

-## Console
+## Fabric8 Developer Console

-The Fabric8 Console provides a rich HTML5 web application for working with [Kubernetes](http://kubernetes.io/).
-The front end code is based on the [hawtio project](http://hawt.io/) which supports Kubernetes and reuses the various [hawtio plugins](http://hawt.io/plugins/index.html).
+Fabric8 Developer Console provides a rich HTML5 web application for creating, building, testing and managing microservices on [Kubernetes](http://kubernetes.io/).

+Fabric8 Developer Console is single lightweight pod, [replication controller](replicationControllers.html) and [services](services.html) that runs on any [Kubernetes](http://kubernetes.io/) or [Openshift](https://www.openshift.org/) cluster.

 ### Installing

 Here is [how to install the Console on Kubernetes / OpenShift](getStarted/apps.html#console)